Victorious SEO Logo

 • Stay on top of accuracy.
 Your contact details and operating hours must be easy to find, accurate, and consistent with your Google Business Profile(s).
 Don’t risk serving customers wrong or conflicting information.

-Map Listings & Local Citations
+Map Listings and Local Citations

 Many voice search queries have local intent, often as users seek information while on the go.
 Search engines serve information from map listings and other local directories, so ensure your Google Business Profile is up-to-date and give your local citation strategy a review, too.